casualGamer-dev/Nuon/src/core/or/dataflow.md

-When a relay cell arrives on an existing circuit, it is handled in `circuit_receive_relay_cell()` -- one of the innermost functions in Tor.
+When a relay cell arrives on an existing circuit, it is handled in `circuit_receive_relay_cell()` -- one of the innermost functions in Nuon.
 This function encrypts or decrypts the relay cell as appropriate, and decides whether the cell is intended for the current hop of the circuit.